This South Africa photography safari is offered as a private safari only by filling out the form at the end of this page.

 If you not looking for a private safari but still want to photograph leopards, then take a look at this Africa photo safari.

-The ‘Leopards Of Londolozi Signature Workshop’ is a one-of-a-kind workshop that has been specifically designed around leopards and the green season.
-You will be taken to the home of the leopard, Londolozi Private Game Reserve in South Africa.
-Londolozi is where leopard filming first began and it is still the home of Africa’s most enigmatic and striking predator, the leopard.
+The Leopards Of Londolozi is a one-of-a-kind safari that has been specifically designed around leopard photography and the green season.
+You will be taken to the best place to see leopards in Africa, Londolozi Private Game Reserve.
+This South Africa photography safari takes place exclusively in Londolozi, where leopard photography and filming first began.
+It is still the ultimate home of Africa’s most enigmatic and striking predator, the leopard.

-Almost all other big cat photo safaris run during the South African winter months from (June-Sep).
+Almost all other African leopard photography safaris run during the South African winter months from (June-Sep).
 At this time the bush is dry and brown.
-The ‘Leopards Of Londolozi Signature Workshop’ however, runs at the end of the South African summer, when the bush is lush and green.
-A leopard surrounded by greenery is quite possibly the most beautiful animal in the world!
-This workshop will see you building a beautiful and unique leopard photo portfolio that will really stand out from the crowd.
+This leopard photo safari however, runs in the South African summer, when the bush is lush and green.
+A leopard photo in the greenery the most beautiful photograph of a leopard you can take!
+This leopard photo safari will see you building a beautiful and unique portfolio of leopard photography that will really stand out from the crowd.